Syntax

 4

-You can also use the downto keyword to count down by step size 1 or any other step.
+You can also use the downto keyword to count down by 1 or any other positive step.

 for/in loops iterate over all elements in tables, sets, sequences, and strings.